holon-platform/platform/README.md

 See [releases](https://github.com/holon-platform/platform/releases) for the available releases.

+#### 5.1.x release notes

+See [What's new in version 5.1.x](https://docs.holon-platform.com/5.1.0/reference/#WhatsNew51x) to learn about the new features and API operations of the 5.1 minor release.

 ### Platform distribution versioning

 The Holon platform use the [Semantic Versioning](http://semver.org) system and each platform _module_ is versioned following the semantic versioning convention.